Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives: SDV Security Challenges

 Although regulation such as \ac{GDPR} or ISO/SAE 21434 can be regarded as a non-technical defense, the following subsection discusses technical defenses against aforementioned privacy attacks in academic literature.

-Differential privacy was introduced to the automotive industry as a method to mitigate privacy risks associated with vehicle data collection, providing protection for driver privacy while allowing data analysis~\cite{nelson2017introducing}.
-This approach also addressed challenges in applying differential privacy to multidimensional time series data and proposed solutions such as personalized privacy budgets, random sampling, and event-level privacy to balance utility and privacy~\cite{nelson2017introducing}.
+\textit{Differential privacy} was introduced to the automotive industry as a method to mitigate privacy risks associated with vehicle data collection, providing protection for driver privacy while allowing data analysis~\cite{8288389}.
+This approach also addressed challenges in applying differential privacy to multidimensional time series data and proposed solutions such as personalized privacy budgets, random sampling, and event-level privacy to balance utility and privacy~\cite{8288389}.
 An evaluation of anonymization techniques, including smoothing, low-pass filtering, and aggregation, demonstrated their effectiveness in reducing re-identification accuracy and increasing trajectory reconstruction errors for driver fingerprinting and location inference attacks~\cite{gazdag2023privacy}.
-However, these methods introduced excessive distortion, rendering the data unusable for legitimate applications.
-Furthermore, anonymization was found to lack robust guarantees of worst-case privacy, which was partially mitigated by employing differential privacy for aggregated data, although this was effective only with sufficiently large datasets~\cite{gazdag2023privacy}.

-A framework called PRICAR was developed to allow the collection and sharing of vehicle data that protect privacy with third parties~\cite{pese2023pricar}.
-PRICAR enforces the goals of minimization, anonymization, and sanitization of data privacy, with a strong emphasis on data sanitization techniques.
-The framework uses a neutral entity to execute third-party code within a sandboxed environment, thereby preventing direct data sharing and allowing \acp{OEM} to sanitize data before relaying results.
-This approach helps mitigate privacy risks and ensures compliance with regulations such as GDPR~\cite{pese2023pricar}.
-An analysis of permissions in 55 third-party Android Automotive (AAOS) apps revealed that more than 78\% failed to disclose all dangerous permissions in their privacy policies, raising potential compliance issues with privacy regulations such as \ac{GDPR}\cite{pese2023first}.
-This study emphasized the need for greater transparency from app developers and called for more comprehensive privacy policies to accurately reflect data collection practices, as well as the implementation of a more granular data minimization process in the automotive domain\cite{pese2023first}.
+\textit{The PRICAR framework} was proposed to enable privacy-preserving collection and sharing of vehicle data with third parties~\cite{pese2023pricar}.
+PRICAR enforces data minimization, anonymization, and sanitization, with particular emphasis on sanitization techniques.
+It relies on a neutral entity that executes third-party code within a sandboxed environment, preventing direct data access and allowing \acp{OEM} to sanitize data before returning results.
+This design mitigates privacy risks and supports compliance with regulations such as \ac{GDPR}.